falconx/trello/README.md

   Not a big deal now but could bloat our local storage when adding more features which require temporary global state.

-  We could have a seperate typedef for stored global state and have `activeDragCard` use `useState` instead of `useLocalStorage`.
+  We could have a separate typedef for stored global state and have `activeDragCard` use `useState` instead of `useLocalStorage`.